microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     _Note: Reindexing can take up to several minutes._

-4. Once you have tested the new search parameter and re-indexed the FHIR service database, try the `Search by Custom Search Parameter` call in the FHIR Search collection and see what results you get.
+4. Once you have tested the new search parameter and re-indexed the FHIR service database, try the `Search by Custom Search Parameter` call in the FHIR Search collection and see what comes back in return.

 ## What does success look like for Challenge-04?